 Raymond Hill said that if the change is made, blocking ads with uBlock Origin and uMatrix will not offer something special:

-If the declarativeNetRequest API ends up being the only way they can use, it means that two ad blockers we've been developing for years, uBlock Origin and uMatrix, can no longer exist.
+If the declarativeNetRequest API ends up being the only way they can use, it means that two ad blockers that we have been developing for years, uBlock Origin and uMatrix, can no longer exist.

 ___________________________